wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 * Select the **Projects** tab on the workspace toolbar, and then select **New Project**.

 The **Create a Project** page opens with the **API** tab selected.

+> Style guide projects can be created by workspace owners aand admins only.

 ## Add Stoplight Projects